nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

     supervisorctl start xroad-proxy xroad-opmonitor
     ```

-5. Stop the Security Server sidecar container running the 6.25.0 version and switch over to the sidecar container running the 6.26.0 version, making sure the new Security Server sidecar container address matches the old Security Server sidecar address so that other security servers and information systems can reach the sidecar container running the 6.26.0 version.

 Note!
 The backup file does not include X-Road admin user account(s) or remote database credentials (stored in `/etc/xroad.properties`) so you need to take care of moving these manually.

 ### 8.2 In-place upgrade

-Alternatively, you can manually upgrade the X-Road Sidecar packages while the Docker container is running by following the steps below:
+Alternatively, you can manually upgrade the X-Road Sidecar packages from 6.25.0 to 6.26.0 version while the Docker container is running by following the steps below:

-1. Update and upgrade the packages in the Security Server sidecar container:
+1. Create a backup of the Security Server sidecar configuration via the Admin UI and download the tar file to a safe location.

+2. Stop the Security Server services and prevent them from starting automatically at boot.

     ```bash
     supervisorctl stop all
+    supervisorctl disable "xroad-*"
+    ```

+3. Optionally, create a backup of the messagelog and operational monitoring databases and archived log records from the old container.

+    ```bash
+    sudo -iu postgres pg_dump -d messagelog -Fc -f <messagelog db dump file>
+    sudo -iu postgres pg_dump -d "op-monitor" -F c -f <op-monitor db dump file>
+    ```

+4. Update and upgrade the packages in the Security Server sidecar container.

+    ```bash
+    supervisorctl stop all
     echo "deb https://artifactory.niis.org/xroad-release-deb focal-current main" >/etc/apt/sources.list.d/xroad.list && apt-key add '/tmp/repokey.gpg'
     apt-get update && apt-get full-upgrade
-    supervisorctl start all
+    ```

+5. Optionally, restore the messagelog and operational monitoring databases backup.

+    ```bash
+    sudo -iu postgres pg_restore -d messagelog -c <messagelog db dump file>
+    sudo -iu postgres pg_restore -d "op-monitor" -c <op-monitor dump file>
     ```

 ## 8 Monitoring